-In late September, Bracken and I harvested marigolds in the garden, along with some seeds for planting more next year.
-Jeff planted so many marigolds this year, spreading them all throughout the garden, and Bracken had been begging me to do a natural dyeing project for quite some time, so I thought it would be great to harvest a bunch of those marigolds.
+In late September, B and I harvested marigolds in the garden, along with some seeds for planting more next year.
+Jeff planted so many marigolds this year, spreading them all throughout the garden, and B had been begging me to do a natural dyeing project for quite some time, so I thought it would be great to harvest a bunch of those marigolds.
 I bought yarn that my friend dyed with marigolds years ago, I absolutely loved the bright yellow color that came from those flowers, and thought it would be fun to try it out myself.
 Another friend, who is also a natural dyer, suggested that we put the marigolds in the freezer until we were ready to use them.
 That’s just what we did.

 In early October, we took our marigolds out of the freezer, covered them in water and heated them up on the stove.
 We let the flowers sit overnight and the next day we strained out the marigolds.
 We brought the marigold water with us to our homeschool handworks class to do a natural dyeing project with the children.
 I also brought a little basket of marigolds so the children could see where the color was coming from, and touch the flowers and smell them.
 (I never realized how strongly marigolds smelled until I harvested so many and my hands were scented for so long afterwards.)

 The kids wet felted wool around bells, forming a ball of wool, and then sewed on a silk streamer (that had been soaked in a mordant beforehand.)
 Then we went outdoors and the children dipped their projects in the marigold water that had been heated up.
 And suddenly their projects were yellow!
 It was so fun to watch them change color before our eyes!
 They all looked proud of the shooting stars they had made themselves.
 (And the shooting stars were quite fun to throw with the silk streaming behind.)